 Thus, at the Caribbean State of the Tourism Industry Conference held in Grenada shortly after the hurricanes, the Caribbean Tourism Organization indicated that they would be raising funds to launch a marketing campaign to assure consumers that most of the Caribbean destinations are now open for business and educating them on facts about the Caribbean.
 As while it is the sun, sand, and sea that draws people in, the Caribbean region has a rich history.
 With that in mind, below are ten facts about the Caribbean region.

 Grenada: View of Carenage, a scenic inlet.

-The region is called the Caribbean as when Christopher Columbus and his men were exploring the area during their second voyage, they stumbled upon a native tribe who resisted them, and so they deemed them aggressive and also falsely accused them of being cannibals.
+One of the main facts about the Caribbean region is that it is called the Caribbean as when Christopher Columbus and his men were exploring the area during their second voyage, they stumbled upon a native tribe who resisted them, and so they deemed them aggressive and also falsely accused them of being cannibals.
 Columbus called this native tribe Carib, and over the years the name for the region evolved to be the Caribbean.
 Interesting, when Christopher Columbus first arrived in the Caribbean, he thought they had reached India, and so named the first inhabitants he met Indians.
 It wasn’t until his third voyage to the region that he realized he was nowhere near Asia.